AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 ------------

 We use Python 3.5 for development.
-Chances are that earlier version will work too but this is untested.
+Chances are that earlier version will work too but this is currently untested.

 The following external libraries are required: